 - Using kratom to avoid withdrawal symptoms rather than for its original intended purpose

-When regular users stop taking kratom, they may experience psychological withdrawal symptoms, including depressed mood, anxiety, restlessness, and irritability, along with physical symptoms such as muscle aches, joint pain, runny nose, insomnia, loss of appetite, and tremors.
+When regular users stop taking kratom, they may experience both psychological and physical withdrawal symptoms.
+Psychological symptoms include depressed mood, anxiety, restlessness, and irritability.
+Physical symptoms may include muscle aches, joint pain, runny nose, insomnia, loss of appetite, and tremors.

 Since Lighthouse Recovery is located in Dallas, TX, it’s important to understand kratom’s current legal status in Texas and potential upcoming changes that could affect residents.